ricardolsmendes/datacatalog-tag-manager/README.md

 ### 2.2.
 Delete

+#### 2.2.1.
+From a CSV file

+- *SCHEMA*

-The metadata schema to delete Tags is described below.
+The metadata schema to delete Tags is presented below.
 Use as many lines as needed to delete all the Tags you want.

 | Column              | Description                                             | Mandatory |